-Table - O verview of Updates to Roadworks s Specifications - SSRw v.5.2 - 01 July 2023 CLAUSE CHANGE Informatio Note: Clau new claus use numbering in some work sect e. k sections. nd their amendments and supplements added. ions have changed as a result of addition of 01 MISCE LLANEOUS PROVISIONS 1.1 Standards, Acts and Publication Designation for the following Australian Standards changed from: AS/NZS 4399 to AS 4933 AS/NZS 4602.1 to AS 4602.1.
+Table - O Table - Overview of Updates to Roadworks Specifications - SSRw v.5.2 - 01 July 2023 CLAUSE CHANGE Australian Standards tabulated in most work sections.
+Information on using the latest standards and their amendments and supplements added.
+Note: Clause numbering in some work sections have changed as a result of addition of new clause.
+01 MISCE LLANEOUS PROVISIONS 1.1 Standards, Acts and Publication Designation for the following Australian Standards changed from: AS/NZS 4399 to AS 4933 AS/NZS 4602.1 to AS 4602.1.
 Made explicit that AS 4742 is now withdrawn and superseded by AS ISO 9533.
 1.2 Definitions Noted that DENR is now known as DEPWS.
 Definition of DEPWS (Department of the Environment, Parks and Water Security) added.
-1.4 Sub-Surface Investigations Before Excavating New clause added.
+1.4 Sub-Surface Investigations Before Excavating New clause.
 1.13.7 Stream Sites Department of the Environment and Natural Resources (DENR) renamed to Department of the Environment, Parks and Water Security (DEPWS) 1.13.8 Inspection DENR renamed to DEPWS.
-1.15.4 Mobile Plant Machinery - Broadband Alarm Noted that AS 4742 has been withdrawn and superseded by AS ISO 9533.
-ISO 9533 renamed to AS ISO 9533.
-1.16 Safety Course designation for Prepare to work safely in the construction industry corrected from CPCCWHS1001 to CPCWHS1001/ 02 PROV SION FOR TRAFFIC Year date after AS 1742.3 deleted.
+1.15.4 Mobile Plant Machinery - Broadband Alarm ISO 9533 renamed to AS ISO 9533.
+1.16 Safety Course designation for Prepare to work safely in the construction industry corrected from CPCCWHS1001 to CPCWHS1001 02 PROVI SION FOR TRAFFIC Year date after AS 1742.3 deleted.
 Traffic escort vehicle renamed to Traffic pilot vehicle.
 2.1 General Requirement for traffic pilot vehicle for resealing works under traffic made explicit.
 Requirement for Traffic pilot vehicle for other works added.
-2.1.2 Dust Suppression Measures New sub-clause added.
-2.1.5 Temporary Road Furniture New sub-clause added 2.2 Standards and Publications Designation for the following Australian Standards changed from: AS NZS 1906.1 to AS 1906.1.
+2.1.2 Dust Suppression Measures New sub-clause.
+2.1.5 Temporary Road Furniture New sub-clause.
+2.2 Standards and Publications Designation for the following Australian Standards changed from: AS NZS 1906.1 to AS 1906.1.
 AS/NZS ISO 31000 to AS ISO 31000.